Modular-invariant large-$N$ completion of an integrated correlator in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Introduction and outline

-In section \ref{sec:genallN} we will determine the generating function $\cB_{SU}(z;t)$ (which generates $B_{SU(N)}(t)$ for all $N$) by relating the integrated correlator to hermitian matrix model integrals and, in particular, this will lead to a proof of the conjectured expression \eqref{eq:BSUN}.
+In section \ref{sec:genallN} we will determine the generating function $\cB_{SU}(z;t)$ (which generates $B_{SU(N)}(t)$ for all $N$) by relating the integrated correlator to hermitian matrix model integrals and, in particular, this will lead to a proof of the previously conjectured expression \eqref{eq:BSUN}.
+The proof relies on deriving the Laplace difference equation \eqref{lapdiffSUN} from the hermitian matrix model and utilising the explicit result of the $SU(2)$ correlator in \cite{Dorigoni:2021guq}, which is the initial condition for the recursion relation \eqref{lapdiffSUN}.
 Furthermore, we will show that the generating function $\cB_{SU}(z;t)$ satisfies a second order partial differential equation which leads to the Laplace difference equation \eqref{lapdiffSUN}.
 The generating function will streamline the analysis of properties of the integrated correlator in different regions of parameter space by distorting the integration contour $C$ in different ways.
 Some relevant properties of the hermitian matrix model and its connection to the integrated correlator with $SU(N)$ gauge group are summarised in appendix \ref{app:matrix1}.

 As will be demonstrated in section~\ref{sec:largeN}, the generating functions $\cG_{SU} (z;\tau,\bar\tau)$ and $\cB_{SU}(z;t)$ lead to an efficient procedure for determining the large-$N$ behaviour of $\cG_{SU(N)}(\tau,\bar\tau)$.
 This is not only a more efficient procedure for determining results that were previously derived in \cite{Dorigoni:2021guq} but also leads to new results.
 We will see that the large-$N$ expansion consists of three pieces.
 The first is a term proportional to $N^2$ with a constant coefficient.
 The second piece is an infinite power series in half-integer powers of $1/N$ with coefficients that are sums of half-integer non-holomorphic Eisenstein series that depend on $\tau,\bar\tau$.
 These two pieces simply reproduce the previously determined behaviour of the integrated correlator.